MatteoGuadrini/psp/docs/simple.md

 ## Git remote provider

-This option create a git remote repository configuration files.
+This option creates a git remote repository configuration files.

 !!! note
     This option is available only if [git repository](#git) is initialize.